0xSol/solana-improvement-documents/proposals/0001-simd-process.md

 undergo extra scrutiny and review when updating the status from review to living.

+### ValidatorAwareness

+Raise awareness among validators for visibility and early feedback

+### CommunityVote

+Submit to Solana community to vote on SIMDs with significant economic impact

+### ReviseEconomics

+Revise economics based on the community vote results and feedback

+### Implemented

+Implement the SIMD by validator software implementors

+### FeatureGated

+Queue up behind feature gates per release schedule

+### TestnetRelease

+Released on Solana testnet

+### MainnetRelease

+Released on Solana mainnet

 ### Stagnant

 If a proposal reaches 6 months without activity, the proposal will be